-Looking for perennials as part of your cut flower garden?
+Looking to add perennials to your cut flower garden?
 Brecks is the place.
-You can filter the perennials be zone, exposure, colour, height, bloom time, and usage.
-Make sure to check the Cut Flowers box under usage to make sure the perennials you buy will have long enough stems.
+You can filter the perennials by zone, exposure, colour, height, bloom time, and usage.
+Check the “cut flowers” box under usage to ensure the perennials you buy have long enough stems.
 The Super Saks are a great deal if you have a large space to fill.

 As for my favourites, the Pink Hawaiian Coral peony, October Sky dahlia, and Creme de la Creme phlox are on my must-have list.